nzbin/magnify/README.md

   >If ture, it allow image moving.

 - **keyboard** `true`
   >	If ture, it allow keyboard control.
-It is similar to Windows viewer.
+It is similar to Windows photo viewer.

   - <kbd>←</kbd> prev image
   - <kbd>→</kbd> next image